Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 --------

 QuantizeML package provides base layers and quantization tools for deep-learning models.
-It  allows the quantization of CNN, Transformer and TENN models using low-bitwidth weights and outputs.
+It  allows the quantization of CNN and Vision Transformer models using low-bitwidth weights and outputs.
 Once quantized with the provided tools, CNN2SNN toolkit will be able to convert the model and execute it with Akida runtime.